turingschool/backend-curriculum-site/module3/lessons/refactoring_api_consumption.md

 ```

 Much better.
 There's an opportunity to split the `get_json` method into
 a module so it's reusable in other services but we'll stop here.
-It's also worth
-noting that memoizing at the service layer can lead to unintended consequences
-since the data we get back might become stale.
-This is particularly problematic
-when we are run code that might last longer than the typical HTTP request/response
-cycle.
-An example of this might be a report that needs to run in the background
-and might take several minutes or longer to complete.
+It's also worth noting that memoizing at the service layer can lead to unintended consequences since the data we get back might become stale.
+This is particularly problematic when we run code that might last longer than the typical HTTP request/response cycle.
+An example of this might be a report that needs to run in the background and might take several minutes or longer to complete.
 For this reason we should
 not memoize in this service.

+TODO:
+Show the final code and talk through why it's good.
+(SRP, abstraction, encapsulation)
+Reveal the facade pattern in use

+### Checks for Understanding
+* What is declarative Programming?
+* What are the benefits of using local variables rather than instance variables?
+* How does the Law of Demeter help guide our use of POROS?
+* What are the benefits of Abstraction in OOP?
+* What are the beneftis of Encapsulation in OOP?
+* Why are Service objects useful?